sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 #### How to setup a command?

 There are a few different ways to setup a QuickAdd command, but we will just cover creating a command with a [**Template**](https://quickadd.obsidian.guide/docs/Choices/TemplateChoice) .
-This lets us define a few fields in a template that will then be prompted when we call the command.
+This lets us define a few fields in a template that will then be prompted when we call the command we create.

 ---